![]() |

 Synonym: carotter

 The interesting thing about the idiom tirer une carotte is that carotte represents something bad here.
-Other than perhaps in the expression les carottes sont cuites ! (it’s all over! we/they/you’ve had it!), in French and English "carrot" generally represents something good.
+Other than perhaps in the expression les carottes sont cuites ! (it’s all over! we/you/they’ve had it!), in French and English "carrot" generally represents something good, as in

 - une carotte fiscale – tax incentive

-- la carotte ou le bâton – carrot and stick policy
+- la carotte ou le bâton – carrot or stick

 - marcher à la carotte – to follow the carrot